techgnosis/tanzu-gitops/README.md

 ## TODO
+* Adopt Flux or maybe ArgoCD.
+Something to keep cluster synced.
+* Add TAS4K8s + minibroker (https://github.com/kubernetes-sigs/minibroker)
 * Use Wavefront to do the analysis during an Argo Rollout
 * Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
 * How do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.
 * Lots of hardcoded references to `harbor.lab.home` need to be removed
-* Can I build Concourse helper without Docker? buildah maybe?

 ## Wishlist
-* Enable TO integration for any cluster added to TMC
+* Enable TO integration for any cluster attached to TMC
 * Enable TO integration from the TMC CLI